 Capacitors are among the most essential electronic components found in every circuit, from simple hobbyist projects to advanced digital devices.
 In this guide, we explain what a capacitor is, how it works, how to identify different types, and how to use them correctly.
-Whether you’re building a basic LED circuit or exploring complex power supply designs, understanding capacitors is foundational to success in electronics.
+Whether you’re building a basic LED circuit or exploring complex power supply designs, understanding these devices is foundational to success in electronics.

 Table of Contents